 There is some good news, or so I thought....

 Nearly all of the plastic sleeves that your greeting cards come in these days will be made from polypropylene, or PP for short.
 In the old days they used to be made from cellophane, and indeed we still call them “cello bags” on our website.
-Even when we buy them, this is how they’re described in the title.
 This is because cellophane, or “cello” has become synonymous with searching for greeting card plastic sleeves, in the same way that we mostly refer to sticky tape as Sellotape.
-However, when you look closely at the description of these sleeves, nearly all of them will reveal that they are made from polypropylene.
+However, when you look closely at the description of these sleeves, nearly all of them are made from polypropylene.
 The good news about this is that polypropylene is 100% recyclable.
-In a previous iteration of this article I erroneously thought that our local council would take the polyproylene as part of our recycling bin collection, and I urged everyone to recycle this plastic.
+In a previous iteration of this article I wrongly believed that our local council would take the polypropylene as part of our recycling bin collection, and I urged everyone to recycle this plastic.
 I have since, sadly found that it's not so simple.
 Whilst it's true that polypropylene is 100% recyclable, it's not widely recycled.
 The bad news is that most local council waste facilities do not have the machinery in place to recycle polypropylene.
 Indeed, I have not yet found anywhere in the country that I, as a member of the public, could take my polypropylene waste to.
 In a moment of inspiration I contacted my local supermarket, Tesco, to see if they would take polypropylene in their carrier bag recycling, but sadly they only take polyethylene plastic.

 Why is it so difficult to recycle?
 Why is there so little information about how and where to recycle these different types of plastic?

-I was delighted to read at the start of March that Woodmansterne cards have just introduced a Smart Seal system for their greetings cards.
+I was delighted to read at the start of March 2019 that Woodmansterne cards have just introduced a Smart Seal system for their greetings cards.
 Instead of plastic surrounding the card, they use a sticker that temporarily bonds the card and envelope together for easy, eco friendly, displaying.
 As an online retailer, where I can control the cleanliness of my cards, this would be a perfect solution for me, but I can understand bricks and mortar retailers being a little more skeptical in terms of dirt and damage to the product.
-Woodmansterne have countered this argument this by saying that all their cards have a dirt repellent coating, and I'm sure measures could be put in place to limit damage by not overstocking etc. As a slightly ironic side to this, I have always wanted to stock Woodmansterne cards, but they'll only supply them to bricks and mortar stores.
-So whilst they're changing some practices for the better, I kind of wish they'd change a few more!
-Read more about Woodmansterne's Smart Seal system.
+Woodmansterne have countered this argument this by saying that all their cards have a dirt repellent coating, and I'm sure measures could be put in place to limit damage by not overstocking etc. You can read more about Woodmansterne's Smart Seal system.

-So what's the conclusion?
-Well, it's not a simple one.
-Hopefully in a few years’ time, we might have something new to replace the PP. We must keep the pressure on the big companies that can pioneer this new technology.
-As a small business owner, I am trying to do my part.
+Given these tentative steps in the right direction, I'm hopeful that all other card companies will follow suit.
+As a small business owner, I continue to do my part.
 I have started creating ecobricks out of my waste polypropylene, because anything to keep this plastic out of landfill is a win in my book.

 Do you know of any polypropylene recycling programmes?
 Let us know!
 And if I find any in the meantime, I will definitely be shouting it from the rooftops!